 As a celebration of life a funeral service should be exactly the kind of thanksgiving, celebration and farewell that your loved one would have wanted.
 I am happy to work with you, your family and friends, to create a service which is wholly focussed on the uniqueness of the individual.
 This is particularly suitable for those who have held to no particular faith, religion, or spiritual belief.
 But may be part of your planning for anyone who's character, uniqueness and individuality needs to be marked and central to their final moments amongst us.
 As with all funeral services there is a timeframe to which every minister must adhere.
 For this reason families may decide to hold a Memorial Service at a point following the main funeral, in which the restrictions of time are lessened and the freedom to include other, more personal, elements can be included (see the 'Memorial Services' tab at the top of this page for more information).

-I realise just how important it is to value, celebrate and reflect the love shared between two people no matter what race, creed, culture, sexuality or beliefs we may hold.
+I realise just how important it is to value, celebrate and reflect the love shared between two people no matter what background, sexuality or beliefs we may hold.
 I recognise that, over the years, religion has caused a tremendous amount of pain and rejection when it has failed to do so.
-For this reason I excercise an open, inclusive and warm approach to people of all backgrounds.
+For this reason I exercise an open, inclusive and warm approach to people of all backgrounds.
 I will spend time with you and your family to understand the life you have shared together and the things which you wish to say thank you for on this most important of days.
 You can be assured of a service which truly reflects the love, life and times you have shared together.